×

 When we asked people what advice they would give someone preparing to move to Nicaragua, they said:

 "Again, spend as much time prior to moving as possible.
 Patience, that is the key word for Nicaragua.
 Be prepared for late appointments or on the other side of the coin, the appointee will show up way ahead of the scheduled time.
 As soon as you learn to go with the flow, relax, no stress, you will adjust much easier.
-Remember, we will always be a guest in the host country, and smile," remarked one expat who made the move to San Juan del Sur.
+Remember, we will always be a guest in the host country, and smile," said one expat in San Juan del Sur.

 View More Answers